 There are affiliate links in this post.
 As an Amazon Associate I earn from qualifying purchases.
 Please refer to my Disclosure Policy for details.

 Living in Southern California, it really doesn’t feel much like fall around here.
 I’m still running around barefoot most of the day and relaxing by the pool occasionally, too.
-But I would like to at least give my home a bit of that cozy fall feeling, without a lot of heavy wool blankets and pinecones and traditional fall fecor.
+But I would like to give my home a bit of that cozy fall feeling, without a lot of heavy wool blankets and pinecones and traditional fall fecor.
 So I am taking a look at some simple ways to make my house feel a little more like fall, but still be appropriate to southern California.

 My Fall Decor Style Has Changed